 I have a big mesh compartment in my suitcase and I put my special blow drier there ( if I m taking it ), my toiletry bag, vitamins, aspirin and any non-prescription drugs.
 I also put any books I will not need on the plane.
-I also put a paper with my travel itinerary and name and address info inside where it can be seen easily.
+I put a paper with my travel itinerary and name and address info inside, where it can be seen easily.
 If I take anything that might harm my clothes like an evening bag I will put those in the pocket also.
-I also put extra plastic bags in there; you never know when you can use one also some duck tape.
+I also put extra plastic bags in there; you never know when you can use one, also some duck tape.

-In the main suitcase compartment, I put my clothing.
+I put my clothing.
 When you think about how to pack a suitcase of course right away you think about things like the best way to pack so as to not get your clothes too wrinkled.
 I like to use the roll method.

 I like little plastic bags for many reasons with the zip lock top.
 Use separate bags.
 Use one each with your dark tops, dark bottoms, dark sweaters, dark jackets.
 Then one each with your light ones and one with your colour items.
 One with lingerie in it.
 One with your swimsuits in it.
 One with your extra pair of shoes and flip flops for the beach.

 Make sure your bag with your shoes is in the garbage bag but on top of everything so that if they want to inspect at the airport screening they will not have to root around through all your clothes.

 Things like socks can be stuffed into your shoes to save space.
 Never put valuables or prescription drugs in your checked luggage.
 Anything like jewellery, money, passports, tickets and hotel confirmations should go in your carry-on bag.